 1) More expensive cameras take better photos.

 I fell victim to this when I started traveling.
 I purchased a very expensive camera thinking this would take great photos when I was on my trip of a lifetime.
-I found out very quickly that an expensive camera can take photos which as a bad as those taken on much cheaper models.
+I found out very quickly that an expensive camera can take photos which are as bad as those taken on much cheaper models.
 I’ve taken thousands of very bad photos on very expensive cameras.

 If expensive cameras don’t take better photos, then why do all the pro photographers use expensive cameras?
 It is a very good question, and one deserving of an answer.

 An entry-level SLR or mirrorless camera is going to have about the same image quality as a high-end camera if the lighting conditions are good.
 If you are taking a photo of a still subject in good light, then you probably won’t notice much of a difference between the images taken on the two cameras.

 A more expensive camera is usually going to do things which cheaper camera can’t do.
 One of the things isn’t “take better photos”.
 Here are some of the things a more expensive camera might do that a cheaper camera will not: